AVIJIT071993/Facial_Recognition_Attendance_System/README.md

 # Facial_Recognition_Attendance_System

 Face Recognition Based Attendance System is The New Thing.
 This facial recognition attendance is made on tkinter and the model is trained on LBPHFaceRecognizer of opencv.
+The attendance is stored in excel sheet date wise.
+Every day a new excel sheet is generated of that date.

 ![](Images/GUI1.PNG)